Who are we looking for?

 What do curators get out of it?

 Like other RoCur accounts, curating @WeAreXpats is an opportunity to tweet about what matters to you.

 @WeAreXpats is also a unique opportunity to participate in a long-term social-academic experiment.
 As communities have created new ways to communicate and express themselves, expats have been at the vanguard of adopting media to keep in touch with loved ones back home, connect with new friends in new places, and make their voices heard on a global stage.
 In response to these new trends, archives worldwide are considering and innovating new ways to preserve and archive 21st-century materials, like those found online and in social media.
-The tweets from @WeAreXpats will be archived at the Expatriate Archive Centre, an independent international archive based in The Hague, the Netherlands, which preserves material documenting the expat experience worldwide.
+The tweets from @WeAreXpats will be archived at the Expatriate Archive Centre, an independent international archive based in The Netherlands that preserves material documenting the expat experience worldwide.

 What do we need from curators?

 To provide the audience some background or context, we ask that you write a few sentences about yourself to be shared here on the website.
 Tell us about where you’re from, where you live, and what being an expat means to you.
 And don’t forget to prepare a profile photo for Twitter!